 Dryer balls are incredible inventions in the world of laundry.
 They prevent clothes from sticking together inside the dryer and encourage air circulation which helps to lessen drying time.
 Apart from that, dryer balls also soften the fabric and eliminate static.

-Give each ball a few drops of essential oils then let them bounce inside the dryer for a minute.
+Give each ball a few drops of essential oils, then let them bounce inside the dryer for a minute.
 Add in your clothes and dry as usual.
-Your clothes will surely smell amazing when they come out.
+Your clothes will surely smell amazing when they come out of the dryer.

-There you have it, six amazing hacks to keep your laundry smell amazing.
+There you have it, six amazing hacks to keep your laundry smelling amazing.
 I know doing the laundry isn’t the most fun chore for some people, but I love it.
 What I don’t love is spending so much money on detergent.
-That’s why I’ve come up with a homemade laundry detergent, and it’s been helping save money since I used it.
+That’s why I’ve come up with a homemade laundry detergent, and it’s been helping me save money since I started using it.

 What about you?
 How do you keep your laundry smelling great?
 Care to share your hacks?
 Let’s connect in the comments.